Glossary and Orientation Guide

 Healthy when capacity is high.

-Dysregulating when load is high.
+Disregulating when load is high.

 Regulator Matching

 Selecting activating or non-activating inputs based on current state.
+Regulation is not about calming down, it is about matching stimulation to capacity.

 Relational Dynamics